 Ammonite + Uberjar = Domain Shell

 This problem could be solved in a lot of ways.
-I could create dedicated API just for using superuser-like features and then enable them just on my testing server.
+I could create a dedicated API just for using superuser-like features and then enable them just on my testing server.
 I could map all services to endpoints, create additional permissions and hide some of them from normal API users.
 But all of that would be time-consuming and I am too lazy to create such an elaborate solution just for my test server.

 My plan was simple: run Ammonite, figure out how to load backend.jar into it, import services into the scope and run them.
 Since settings like database credentials are taken from environment variables, I would be able to use services immediately.

-First I attempted to load uberjar into the Ammonite.
+First, I attempted to load the uberjar into Ammonite.
 After some searching I figured it would be:

 import $cp.`backend.jar` // add uberjar to classpath